Salinatore/domain-gateway/README.md

-Install Markdown Preview Mermaid Support by Matt Bierner.
+In VSCode install Markdown Preview Mermaid Support by Matt Bierner.